xnko/libapi/README.md

 # libapi

-libapi is a cross platform high performance io library written in c.
-It provides ability to write event driven servers and applications with continous code.
+libapi is a cross platform high performance io library written in C. It provides ability to write event driven servers and applications with continous code.